10 Things You Didn't Know About Marilyn Monroe

-For someone who's been dead for more than 50 years, Marilyn Monroe continues to make headlines.
+For someone who's been dead for 52 years, Marilyn Monroe continues to make headlines.

 #1.
 Monroe received only $50 to pose for the nude photos that appeared in the inaugural issue of Playboy magazine.
 Photographer Tom Kelley originally took the pictures in 1949 for use in a calendar, but Hugh Hefner bought the negatives from the calendar company years later after Monroe's star was on the rise.
 He paid $500, but the shots made him millions.